 ABOUT KELLY

-Walker is a member of WIF, AIF, Film Fatales, ULSC & Gotham, and is a 2024 WIF Writer Fellow.
+She is a member of WIF, AIF, Film Fatales, ULSC & Gotham and, most recently, was selected for the Women In Film Writer Fellowship program.

 MY LOVES